irobertson/annotation-constraints/README.md

 1. To register your new `Verifier` with annotation-constraints, create a text file named `com.overstock.constraint.verifier.Verifier` under `META-INF/services/` with the fully-qualified binary class name of your verifier in it.
 (See the JavaDoc for `com.overstock.constraint.verifier.Verifier` for more details.)
-1. Make sure `annotation-constraints` and your new `Verifier` are on the classpath during compilation.
+1. Make sure `annotation-constraints` and your new `Verifier` class are on the classpath during compilation.

+TODO real-world example

 Maven usage
 ======================